Specialty specific guidance for CESR in Urology

 We’ve produced guidance documents for each version of the curriculum with the Joint Committee on Surgical Training.

 How to apply

-As a result, the 2021 surgical curricula are outcomes-based, meaning that trainees will be assessed against the fundamental capabilities required of consultants in the working week.
-These include the general skills which all doctors need to have (the GMC’s Generic Professional Capabilities) as well as those needed to carry out all the specific day to day tasks undertaken by a consultant surgeon (Capabilities in Practice – CiPs).
+As a result, the 2021 surgical curricula are outcomes based.
+This means trainees will be assessed against the fundamental capabilities required of consultants in the working week.
+These include the general skills which all doctors need to have as well as those needed to carry out all the specific day to day tasks undertaken by a consultant surgeon (Capabilities in Practice – CiPs).

 Content shared between all surgical specialties

 There are now generic requirements shared between surgical specialties in the following areas.